Nasosecco/rndsnd/README.md

 [EN] First AI Run The neural model (Cnn14) is not included in the source code.
 The first time you use "Analyze Library", the app will automatically download 312MB.
 Internet connection required.

+⚠️ DISCLAIMER
+[IT] Questo è un software sperimentale fornito "così com'è", senza alcuna garanzia.
+L'autore non è responsabile per eventuali perdite di dati, crash di sistema o altri problemi derivanti dall'uso di questa applicazione.
+Usalo a tuo rischio e pericolo.
+Fai sempre un backup dei tuoi file audio prima di processarli.

+[EN] This is experimental software provided "as is", without warranty of any kind.
+The author is not responsible for any data loss, system crashes, or other issues resulting from the use of this application.
+Use at your own risk.
+Always backup your audio files before processing.

 License
 MIT License.